ratify-project/ratify-web/docs/quickstarts/quickstart-manual.md

     --set externaldataProviderResponseCacheTTL=10s
 ```

 > NOTE: `validatingWebhookTimeoutSeconds` and `mutationWebhookTimeoutSeconds` increased from 3 to 5 and 1 to 2 respectively, so all Ratify operations complete in complex scenarios.
 See [discussion here](https://github.com/deislabs/ratify/issues/269) to remove this requirement.
 Kubernetes v1.20 or higher is REQUIRED to increase timeout.
 Timeout is configurable in helm chart under `provider.timeout` section.

-### Step 2: Deploy ratify on gatekeeper in the gatekeeper-system namespace.
+## Step 2: Deploy ratify on gatekeeper in the gatekeeper-system namespace

 - Option 1: Install the last released version of Ratify